 AIPPI favors "the extension and improvement of the international protection of designs and models would be greatly enhanced by a harmonization of the systems of national protection" (see AIPPI Resolution, Q73, Legal and Economic Significance of Design Protection, Rio de Janeiro, 1985, para.
 II-1).
-As a general matter, AIPPI is in favor of establishing a closed list of elements that may be required for a design application in an effort to provide simplicity and efficiency.
-AIPPI is supportive of Article 3, but without paragraph (ix), whether Option A or B. Paragraph (ix) is not consistent with the DLT's stated goal of simplifying and streamlining design right procedures.
-While AIPPI recognizes the importance of interests in traditional cultural expression, traditional knowledge and genetic resource, the provision in the minimal list of Article 3 seems misplaced.
-Inclusion of paragraph (ix) would serve to complicate and obfuscate matters.
+As a general matter, AIPPI is in favor of establishing a maximum closed list of elements that may can required for a design application in an effort to provide simplicity and efficiency.
+AIPPI is supportive of Article 3, but without paragraph (ix), whether Option A or B.